 Use your old dusting mop for mopping with a dollar store washcloth.
 You can help the environment by not using the disposal floor wipes.
 I wet a wash cloth with water and press the four corners into the perforated spots on the foam rubber mop head, just rinse often.

 I love using a dry Swiffer but don't like purchasing the paper bottoms to put on them as they are quite expensive and once used they are discarded.

 I bought a Swiffer regular floor sweeper when they first came out.
 It worked great and picked up even more dirt after I vacuumed.
-When I saw the price of the clothlike refills, I decided not to pay the high price.

 I recently bought a Swiffer sweep and vac and I love it so much that I ran out to buy the Swiffer Wet Jet.
 As I was looking at it I was thinking $20 bucks (plus the price of refill pads)?
 So instead, I paid 97 cents for a terry cloth rag.

 I use both sides of my Swiffer dry cloths before I throw them out.
 I purchase the Dollar General brand which is 20 for 2.00.
 I saw Save-a-Lot has a 20 pack for $1.00, but I haven't tried them yet.
 My mom does the same thing!